Von Franz

 MARIE-LOUISE VON FRANZ (1915–1998) was the foremost student of C. G. Jung, with whom she worked closely from 1934 until his death in 1961.
 A founder of the C. G. Jung Institute of Zurich, she published widely on subjects including alchemy, dreams, fairy tales, personality types, and psychotherapy.

-This passage establishes von Franz's canonical biographical and intellectual identity within the corpus, defining her as Jung's principal heir and the breadth of her scholarly contribution.
+This passage establishes von Franz’s canonical identity within the corpus: primary inheritor of Jung’s project, institutional co-founder, and the breadth of her scholarly range.

 von Franz, Marie-Louise, Psyche and Matter, 2014thesis